workdowg/TF700t-AKBI/README.md

 Credits:

-_that@xda kernel zImage and initrd.img files (latest source code: https://github.com/that1/android_kernel_asus_tf700t.git or forked at https://github.com/workdowg/android_kernel_asus_tf700t.git) files where extracted from _that@xda's that10 and that10cm kernel blobs with no other modifications.
+_that@xda kernel zImage and initrd.img files (latest source code: https://github.com/that1/android_kernel_asus_tf700t.git or forked at https://github.com/workdowg/android_kernel_asus_tf700t.git) files where extracted from _that@xda's that10 and (that10cm CROMBi-KK) kernel blobs with no other modifications.

+hardslog@xda kernel zImage and initrd.img files (latest source code: https://github.com/Hardslog/grimlock_kernel_asus_tf700t or forked at https://github.com/workdowg/grimlock_kernel_asus_tf700t) files where extracted from hardslog@xda's grimcm111 CROMBi-KK kernel blobs with no other modifications.

 JoinTheRealms@xda, moreD_cn@xda and cogano@xda for their work on the kexec.blob.
 Current kexec.blob is courtesy of cogano@xda and includes a 10 sec time out to default to the PRIORITY=100 boot.cfg choice(moreD_CN@xda source code: https://github.com/cogano/kexecboot.git or forked at https://github.com/workdowg/kexecboot.git)